 “Can we talk about this somewhere else please?”
 He pleaded.
 “Come into the car.”

-Ajoke walked towards the car like someone in a trance.
-He opened the door for her and jogged over to the driver’s side.
+Ajoke walked towards the Honda Accord like someone in a trance.
+The customer service manager opened the passenger door for her and closed it carefully after Ajoke eased in.
+He then jogged over to the driver’s side.
 He put the car in drive and eased into the main road.
-None of them spoke to each other during the drive.
+None of them spoke to each other during the drive – each one lost in thought.
 Ajoke hid her hands in her laps and refused to look up throughout the journey.
-In five minutes, he was parked in front of an apartment within town.
-He got out of the car and opened Ajoke’s door as he held her hand and led her towards his apartment.
+In five minutes, they were parked in front of an apartment within town.
+The area was quiet and the array of townhouses and modest cars showed that the houses were residences to average middle-class individuals.
+The manager got out of the car, turned round to open Ajoke’s door as he held her hand and led her towards his apartment.
 He brought out a bunch of keys from his pocket and opened the door leading Ajoke in.

 “Please sit down.”
 He said.

 “Are you not supposed to be at work?”
-Ajoke said suddenly finding her voice.
+Ajoke asked; suddenly finding her voice.

 “I have a one-hour lunch break.
 Since I stay close, I usually come home for lunch.”